 Academic integrity is a very important matter.
-Students with any questions about what is acceptable or not acceptable conduct should discuss the matter immediately with the appropriate faculty member, faculty advisor, or the Academic Dean.
+Students with any questions about what is acceptable or not acceptable conduct should discuss the matter immediately with the appropriate faculty member, faculty advisor, or the Provost and Vice President of Academic Affairs.